 freely available to the slaveholder.

-The person is the owner's private property.
+The person is the owner's private ownership.

 How this works in capitalism?
 People are not the property of the capitalist, but the capitalist owns the means of production.

-Means of production, that is, what is necessary for the work execution is taken from the hand of workers, and the capitalists controls
+Means of production, that is, what is necessary for executing labor is taken from the hand of workers, and the capitalists control

 the worker's productive forces through wage labor.